wwrightiv/cw-next/aicontext.md

 - **Contentful API utility**: `lib/contentful.ts` provides a flexible fetcher for LiveEvent and is designed to support other Contentful content types in the future.
 - **Mocked data**: While testing, the fetcher returns mock events for codes like `YOGA123` and `MEDITATE456`.
 - **Error handling**: If no event is found, a user-friendly error is shown.
+- When a livestream is active, a **Meeting in Progress** pill button appears at the top right of the header.
+Clicking it returns to /live with the livestream playing.
+- At the bottom of the livestream page, a **Leave Livestream** button lets the user exit the session and clears the livestream state, returning to the join form.